kishibe-rohan/Getting-Cleaning-Dat-Project/README.md

 # Getting-Cleaning-Dat-Project

-This is the course project for the Getting and Cleaning Data Coursera course from JHU The included R script, run_analysis.R, conducts the following:
+This is the course project for the Getting and Cleaning Data Coursera course from JHU.

+The included R script, run_analysis.R, conducts the following:

 1. Download the dataset from web if it does not already exist in the working directory.